reacherhq/webapp/src/app/[lang]/blog/smtp/smtp.md

-# What's Reacher Secret for Accuracy?

 Reacher is [open-source](https://github.com/reacherhq/check-if-email-exists), so there's really no secret.
 But for those less familiar with the technical aspects, I'll explain a bit more here, hopefully in a beginner-friendly way.
 The secret is called **"SMTP email verification"**.

 ### How SMTP Email Verification Works

-SMTP email verification involves a series of commands that interact with the recipient's mail provider (Outlook, Gmail, Yahoo...).
-Here's a breakdown of the process.
+SMTP email verification involves a series of commands to interact with the recipient's mail provider (Outlook, Gmail, Yahoo...).

 Let's take a look at a typical conversation between a sender (Reacher) and the provider of the email you want to check.
 In our case, we want to verify `someone@gmail.com`, the provider being Gmail.
+Reacher initiates the protocol, called "SMTP", or "Simple Mail Transfer Protocol".

 > **Reacher:** Hi there, Gmail!
 I'm trying to send an email address.
 Can I connect to your SMTP server?